10 Best Mint Alternatives (Free & Paid)

 Some of the links in this article may be affiliate links, meaning at no cost to you I earn a commission if you click through and make a purchase or open an account.
 I only recommend products or services that I (1) believe in and (2) would recommend to my mom.
 Advertisers have had no control, influence, or input on this article, and they never will.

 Mint was one of the first free online budgeting apps when it launched in 2007.
 I used it when it was first released.
-Intuit purchased Mint in 2009, and they recently announced they are shutting Mint.com down.
+Intuit purchased Mint in 2009 and recently shut Mint.com down.
 Current users are now forced to find a replacement.
 Here are the 10 best Mint alternatives worth considering.

-1. Rocket Money–I've just started using this budgeting app and love it.
+1. Rocket Money–I've been using this budgeting app for about a year and love it.
 It tracks budgets and spending, makes creating budget category rules a snap, and has an excellent user interface in both a browser and smartphone.
 It also tracks your subscriptions, negotiates lower prices, or helps you cancel them if you want.
 There is a free version, and the paid version is as low as $4 a month.

 2. Empower–I've used the Empower Personal Dashboard for years.
 Formerly called Personal Capital, it offers the most robust budgeting, cash flow, investment tracking, and financial tools of any app out there.
 It also includes excellent iOS and Android apps.
 In fact, I use it more on my iPad than I do on the website.
 It has over 3.3 million users, and it's free.